themsaid/wink/readme.md

 php artisan vendor:publish --tag=wink-assets --force
 ```

-# Uploading to S3
+## Uploading to S3

 If you want to upload images to S3, update the `storage_disk` attribute in your `wink.php` configuration file to s3.
-Make sure your S3 disk is correctly configured in your `flysystem.php` configuration file.
+Make sure your S3 disk is correctly configured in your `filesystems.php` configuration file.

 ```php
 's3' => [